 The Shallows also manages to dodge the usual shark attack tropes found in the likes of, say, the Sharknado film series.
 Instead, Blake Lively grips us with her strong, hyper-focused performance.

 Starring Ryan Reynolds, José Luis García-Pérez, Robert Paterson

 Blake Lively's husband and fellow Hollywood star Ryan Reynolds also has his own survival movie where he's the main (and only) attraction.
 Buried was enjoyed by critics and viewers alike for its bittersweet taste, filled with suspense and brilliant acting.

-Rodrigo Cortés' English-language Spanish thriller buries us six feet underground when a US truck driver wakes up and finds himself trapped in a wooden box deep in the sands of a desert.
+Rodrigo Cortés' English-language Spanish thriller buries us six feet underground, where a US truck driver wakes up and finds himself trapped in a wooden box deep in the sands of a desert.

-All Is Lost stars Robert Redford as—well, we don't actually know the protagonist's name.
-Which makes sense, given that there aren't any other characters around to speak it!
+All Is Lost stars Robert Redford as... well, we don't actually know the protagonist's name.
+Which makes sense, given that there aren't any other characters around to say it!
 Suffice it to say, our man is lost at sea and caught in all kinds of dramatic shenanigans.